RCA adheres to the following policies

 - In the first instance the employee will be stood down on full pay until the laboratory results are received.
 If the result is positive the employee will be stood down without pay and offered counselling and rehabilitation services to assist the employee in the treatment of alcohol and/or drug use problem.
 If the counselling is refused the employee will be dismissed.

 - In the second instance the employee will be stood down on full pay until the laboratory results are received, if the result is positive the employee will be dismissed.

 If you take prescription drugs, it is your responsibility to check with your doctor that the use of the drug will not impact on your work performance.
-If it may, please obtain this advice in writing and provide this advice to company management.
+If it could, please obtain this advice in writing and provide this advice to company management.

 Company vehicles are not to be driven by anyone who is under the influence of alcohol or drugs.
 RCA will not accept liability for damage to a company vehicle, injury to any person, or damage or injury to any third party, incurred while the driver of the RCA vehicle is in breach of this policy or the law.
-All liability shall rest on the driver concerned.
+All liabilities shall rest on the driver concerned.

 RCA aims to provide its employees with a healthy work environment.

-Smoking in the workplace is a recognised health hazard and, as such, is NOT permitted in any company office, work area or company vehicle.
+Smoking in the workplace is a recognised health hazard and as such is NOT permitted in any company office, work area or company vehicle.
 This includes RCA Annex Laboratories.